Laos country brief

 China's profile and influence in Laos is rising.
 As with Vietnam, close relations with China reflect ties between the countries' Communist Parties, as well as China's proximity, size and regional importance.

 Thailand is another important bilateral partner, due to proximity and cultural and linguistic affinity, as well as strong trade and investment links.
 Parts of the border with Thailand are still undergoing formal demarcation.

-Real GDP growth has averaged more than 7.5 per cent since 2004.
-Particularly strong growth has been maintained over the past decade, driven largely by the resources sector.
-The IMF forecasts economic growth of 8.1 per cent in 2013.
-Per capita average annual income was around US$1,355 in 2012.
+Real GDP growth has averaged more than 8.1 per cent since 2009.
+The resources sector has largely driven this strong growth.
+The World Bank forecasts economic growth of 7.2 per cent for 2014.
+Per capita average annual income was around US$1,260 in 2012.
 The resource sector (mining and hydropower) and related services account for more than half of total investment and exports.

 The economy is dominated by subsistence agriculture (on which 80 per cent of the population relies), and the cash economy has made little inroad into remote areas.
 Notwithstanding significant improvements in recent years, infrastructure constraints limit the efficiency of agriculture.